stresearch/xfr/README.md

 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

+The images in the inpainting-game dataset are a subset of the IJB-C dataset and are covered by the IJB-C and [Creative Common licenses](https://creativecommons.org/licenses/):

+> This product contains or makes use of the following data made available by the Intelligence Advanced Research Projects Activity (IARPA): IARPA Janus Benchmark C (IJB-C) data detailed at [Face Challenges homepage](https://www.nist.gov/programs-projects/face-challenges).

 # Acknowledgement